Regulations for the possession and export of elvers

 - introducing and storing Canadian-caught and imported foreign-caught elvers at holding facilities

-- transporting elvers between holding facilities and to a place of exit from Canada, such as airports or customs-controlled land border crossing
+- transporting elvers between holding facilities and to a place of exit from Canada, such as airports or customs-controlled land border crossings

 - packaging and preparing elvers for transport

-- exporting elvers from Canadian airports (in partnership with Canadian Border Services Agency (CBSA))
+- exporting elvers from Canadian airports (in partnership with Canada Border Services Agency (CBSA))

-Under the new regulations, it would also be an offence to:
+Under the new regulations, it is also an offence to:

 - combine elvers legally caught in Canada in the same container as: